 To implement the above in networkx, you will have to do the following:

 Below is the output, you would obtain on the IDLE after required installations.

 The above code has been run on IDLE(Python IDE of windows).
 You would need to download the networkx library before you run this code.
-The part inside the curly braces represent the output.
-It is almost similar as Ipython(for Ubuntu users).
+The part inside the curly braces represents the output.
+It is almost similar to Ipython(for Ubuntu users).

 Thus, this way the centrality measure of Page Rank is calculated for the given graph.
 This way we have covered 2 centrality measures.
 I would like to write further on the various centrality measures used for the network analysis.